 Decades later, when I started this company, I wanted the name on the truck to mean something more than a service call.
 So I named it after him — and put his Fortress on the door.

 That’s the bird in our logo: Granddad’s B-17 making a low pass and dropping cold air over your living room instead of bombs.
 It’s a wink, a memorial, and a promise rolled together.
-The promise is that we’ll show up like the men in his crew did — on time, prepared, and in the truck for the same reasons we said we were.
+The promise is that we’ll show up like the men in his crew did — on time, with the quote in writing before a wrench turns, and no “while we’re here” surprises waiting on the invoice.

 “Honor doesn’t fade with the years.
 It just changes clothes and goes back to work.”